Source Tab

 useful for analyzing captured signals at a later time.
 IQ recordings can be

-created via the PC software tools rtl_sdr
+created via the PC software tools rtl_sdr and hackrf_transfer.
+RF Analyzer

 can also record IQ files directly (see Recordings).